 Deliver and present HL report.
 The report should include a discussion of any problems encountered during the cross-check and processing efforts.
 The dates for final test material delivery to the LLs should be included.

-Editor’s note: The relevant repository for IVAS fixed-point and floating-point codes need to be specified.

 Cross-check Laboratory

 The following list defines the tasks expected to be carried out by the Cross-check Laboratory (CL).
-The tasks have to be carried out following the schedule for the IVAS Characterization phase defined in IVAS-2.

-Get from the [relevant repository] preliminary CuT executables for a cross-check with the HL to identify potential problems.
+Get from the PC preliminary CuT executables for a cross-check with the HL to identify potential problems.

 Final cross-check with the HL using the final CuT executables from the HL, reference executables, and the clean speech, background material, model parameters, music and mixed content, and critical generic audio content provided by the LLs and MC for each experiment and available from the HL.

-Get processing scripts from the [relevant repository].
+Get processing scripts from the PC.

 Receive all source materials and model parameters from the LLs and MC.

-Get from the [relevant repository] final CuT executables.
-Do final cross-check with the HL using the final CuT executables, reference executables, and the clean speech, background material, model parameters, music and mixed content, and critical generic audio content provided by the LLs and MC for each experiment.
+Get from the PC final CuT executables.
+Do final cross-check with the HL using the final CuT executables, reference executables, and the clean speech, background material, model parameters, music and mixed content, and critical generic audio content.

 Process and cross-check all test files for all experiments in phases as needed for the LLs to meet testing schedules.